Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Acknowledgments

 \section{Acknowledgments}

-Akanksha Tripathi acknowledges the support of CSIR Junior Research Fellowship.~We are very much thankful to Pooja Kumari and Suraj Kumar Rai for valuable discussions and reading of the manuscript.
+Akanksha Tripathi acknowledges the support of CSIR Junior Research Fellowship.~We are very much thankful to Pooja Kumari for valuable discussions and reading of the manuscript. \\ \\ {\bf{Data Availability}} The data supporting the results of this article are openly available in the ancillary files of \cite{Akakn}